Lenny Nangis

 Lenny Loic Nangis (born 24 March 1994) is a Guadeloupean professional footballer who plays as a winger for Israeli Premier League club F.C.
-Ashdod.
+Kiryat Yam.
 Nangis was a France youth international having represented his nation at under-16 and under-17 level.

 Club career

 On 19 August 2011, Nangis signed his first professional contract agreeing to a three-year deal.
 He was, subsequently, promoted to the senior team by manager Franck Dumas and assigned the number 15 shirt.
 Nangis made his professional debut on 31 August in a 3–2 Coupe de la Ligue victory over Brest appearing as a half-time substitute.
 On 1 August 2016, Nangis joined Bastia on a season-long loan deal.
 On 2 September 2017, he signed with Valenciennes for three years.

 In July 2021, it was announced that Nangis had signed with Belgian club RWDM.

 On 30 June 2022, Nangis signed a two-year contract with Nancy.